 The Commonwealth Regional Council (CRC) receives State Planning and Research Funds (SPR) from the Virginia Department of Transportation (VDOT) for the Rural Transportation Planning Assistance Program.
 The purpose of this program is to provide transportation planning assistance to local jurisdictions within Planning District (PD) 14.
-Please review the Rural Long Range Plan Funds Scope of Work & Resolution
+Please review the CRC FY24 Rural Planning SOW and Resolution

 Each Planning District has partnered with VDOT to create the Rural Long Range Transportation Plan (RLTRP).
 The purpose of this Plan is to evaluate each regions rural transportation system and recommend a range of transportation improvements that best satisfy existing and future needs.
 The CRC developed transportation goals and objectives that were used to guide the development of the RLRTP.
-To see a complete copy of the current RLRTP click CRC RLRTP.
-The CRC is currently in the process of developing the 2045 RLRTP – the Plan is expected to be completed by Fall of 2020.
-To better assist the CRC in developing the 2045 RLRTP, the CRC asks that you participate in our interactive-online survey at: CRCTransportationSurvey.metroquest.com.
+To see a complete copy of the current RLRTP click CRC LRTP 2045 FINAL

 For questions on the Commonwealth Regional Council Title VI Plan and procedures, please contact Mr. Todd Fortune, Deputy Director at (434) 392-6104 or by email at firstname.lastname@example.org .

 Virginia’s SMART SCALE (§33.2-214.1) is about picking the right transportation projects for funding and ensuring the best use of limited tax dollars.
-It is the method of scoring planned projects included in VTrans that are funded by House Bill 1887.
+It is the method of scoring planned projects and funding projects that meet one or more transportation needs identified in Virginia’s Transportation Plan, VTrans.
+These needs are referred to as VTrans Mid-term Needs.
 Transportation projects are scored based on an objective, outcome-based process that is transparent to the public and allows decision-makers to be held accountable to taxpayers.
 Once projects are scored and prioritized, the Commonwealth Transportation Board (CTB) has the best information possible to select the right projects for funding.

-VDOT is also providing a Dashboard for citizens to keep abreast of how the Smart Scale Projects are performing: http://dashboard.vasmartscale.org/
+VDOT also provides a Dashboard for citizens to keep abreast of how the Smart Scale Projects are performing:

 In 2015, the CRC created and distributed Unpaved Road Maps to counties.
 This activity was designed to provide a visual tool for county government to make decisions on road improvements in their counties.